adaszko/complgen/README.md

 concise BNF-like grammar.
 It's inspired by [compleat](https://github.com/mbrubeck/compleat/) but instead of requiring for the `compleat` executable to be available at completion time, it compiles the grammar down to a standalone shell script that can be distributed on its own.
-If you're an author of a CLI tool, you can generate shell scripts for your command line tool on CI, and package them along with your command line tool.
-No additional software needs to be installed in order to use those custom completions.
+If you're an author of a CLI tool, you can generate shell scripts for your command line tool on CI, and package them along with the tool.
+No additional software besides a shell needs to be installed in order to use those custom completions.

 ## Demo